DiepDeveloper/DiepOfficialChat/README.md

   - View the status of any user (Online / Offline)
   - View the current game mode of any user
   - View the Discord Display Name of any user
+  - View the tank of any user
+  - View the level tank of any user

 ---